 Neighborhood Association Comment: Notice of the application was provided to the Morningside Neighborhood Association pursuant to SRC 300.520(b)(1)(B)(v), which requires notice to be sent to any City-recognized neighborhood association whose boundaries include, or are adjacent to, the subject property.
-The Morningside Neighborhood Association submitted comments (Attachment E), which are summarized below.
+The Morningside Neighborhood Association submitted comments and provide oral testimony at the July 25, 2022 hearing, which are summarized below.

 - a) Crowley Avenue Conditions: Comments concerning the safety of Crowley Avenue and Commercial Street SE between Crowley Ave and Kuebler Blvd.
 Concerns about access Commercial Street and lack of signals at streets intersecting Commercial Street. - b) Overall Traffic Concerns: comments expressed concerns for the additional traffic that will be created by the subdivision.
 Comments indicate that there are existing concerns about the safety and traffic on streets adjoining the proposed development.

-Finding: The applicant submitted a shadow plat as required by SRC 205.030(h).
-The redevelopment plan shows a future connection to Crowley Avenue SE through a potential second phase of development.
+Including the pedestrian island crossing just south of Royvonne Street redevelopment plan shows a future connection to Crowley Avenue SE through a potential second phase of development.
 The future connection to Crowley Avenue SE is required to meet street connectivity standards (SRC 803.030).
 Staff recommended conditions ensure that the design of the street will meet Local street standards if eventually constructed.